Deadweight loss: Hicks vs. Marshall

-In modern economic literature, the most common measure of a taxpayer's loss from a distortionary tax, such as a tax on bicycles, is the equivalent variation, the maximum amount that a taxpayer would be willing to forgo in a lump sum to avoid the distortionary tax.
+In modern economic literature, the most common measure of a taxpayer's loss from a distortionary tax, such as a tax on bicycles, is the equivalent variation, the maximum amount that a taxpayer would be willing to forgo in a lump sum to avoid the tax.
 The deadweight loss can then be interpreted as the difference between the equivalent variation and the revenue raised by the tax.
-The difference is attributable to the behavioral changes induced by a distortionary tax that are measured by a substitution effect.
-However, that is not the only interpretation, and Lind and Granqvist (2010) point out that Pigou did not use a lump sum tax as the point of reference to discuss deadweight loss (excess burden).
+The difference is attributable to the behavioral changes induced by a distortionary tax that are measured by the substitution effect.
+However, that is not the only interpretation, and Pigou did not use a lump sum tax as the point of reference to discuss deadweight loss (excess burden).